 There can be both selfish and selfless reasons to pursue a WOOOJ strategy.
 On the selfish side, an employee might opt for WOOOJ so as to become less essential for (i.e., less tied to) jobs that pay less or hold little appeal, and more available for better jobs.
 From the perspective of a business owner, WOOOJ can result in an enterprise capable of running itself without your constant supervision, making it more valuable to a potential buyer.
 From a supervisor’s or chief executive’s perspective, it can be more efficient to hire people and assemble a team that can handle the moment-by-moment tasks without you, leaving you free to do your real job — that is, to focus on managing and leading.

 On the selfless side, people pursue a WYOOJ strategy in a variety of contexts.
 Parents adopting this strategy seek to raise children who can stand on their own.
 Ministers and missionaries may want to expand their proselytizing reach, and to enhance the local flavor of their religion, by training many others (preferably, people from the target region) to do their ministerial work.
-Individuals may feel a duty to be honest about their actual contribution to an organization.
+Employees who are faking it may feel a duty to be honest about their actual contribution to an organization.
 Nonprofit organizations may recognize an obligation to meet actual needs in their target communities, as distinct from merely insuring their own continued existence in ways that can actually harm those communities.

 As illustrated in another post, the attempt to work oneself out of a job can fit within a larger strategy of prioritizing among multiple tasks.